 In breastfed babies, the odour of the poop will depend on what the mother has consumed.
 When you consume foods with strong odours, your baby’s stool will also have a similar smell.

-Timing of stool
+3. Timing of Baby Stool

 In the initial days, you cannot really determine a pattern for when your baby will pass stool.
 It will be an ongoing factor.
 However, as the baby’s digestive system develops, his body sets into a pattern.
 The regularity and frequency of poop will be more predictable.
 Some babies pass stool soon after a feed, while others have specific times of the day to empty their bowels.
 Over time, you can track this frequency and prepare yourself to expect it on time.